Car Accident Attorneys

 Ramos Law Firm is different.
 We put people first every time.
 We deliver first class service and representation to our clients and have a proven history of success.
 We have laughed and cried with our clients.
 We have hugged them and held their hands.
 We aren’t just about profits at Ramos Law.

 The insurance companies know who we are and they know we understand the medicine behind the injuries better than they do.
 They also know we are not afraid to go to court if they aren’t fair to our clients.
-Attorney Rick Eddington directs our lawsuits.
-He has over thirty years of experience and is one of the top trial lawyers in Colorado.
+Our trial lawyers have decades of combined experience and are 100% comfortable in a courtroom fighting for our clients’ best interests.

 Ramos Law is a team of All-Stars that will take good care of you.
 Contact us and we will see if we can help you.